SolDapper/mcswap-connector/README.md

 ```

 ## with emitter
-Make sure you've installed the "event" npm module in your app.
+Make sure you've installed the "events" npm module in your app.
 ```html
 npm i events
 ```